curl/curl/docs/INTERNALS.md

  where string is the intended value of the Accept-Encoding header.

- Currently, libcurl does support multiple encodings but only understands how to process responses that use the "deflate" or "gzip" Content-Encoding, so the only values for [`CURLOPT_ACCEPT_ENCODING`][5] that will work (besides "identity," which does nothing) are "deflate" and "gzip".
+ Currently, libcurl does support multiple encodings but only understands how to process responses that use the "deflate", "gzip" and/or "br" content encodings, so the only values for [`CURLOPT_ACCEPT_ENCODING`][5] that will work (besides "identity," which does nothing) are "deflate", "gzip" and "br".
 If a response is encoded using the "compress" or methods, libcurl will return an error indicating that the response could not be decoded.
 If <string> is NULL no Accept-Encoding header is generated.
  If <string> is a zero-length string, then an Accept-Encoding header